shriya141/shriya141/README.md

 - 👋 Hi, I’m Shriya Pandey
 - 👀 I’m interested in software development and learning ML currently.
-- 🌱 You can currently find my respitory on coursera webD course. thankyou.
+- 🌱 You can currently find some of my work here. thankyou.

 <!---